The Lands

 Ruler: The Grand Majesty of all the Narmans

-Subjects: All adult humans residing in Orvilia for a decade or more and all adult Half-Elves, Elves, Halflings, Dwarves and Half-Orcs who were born in Orvilia
+Subjects: All adult Humans (including part-bloods) residing in Orvilia for a decade or more and all adults of Elf, Dwarf or Halfling blood who were born in Orvilia.

 The Monarch: The Grand Majesty is the eldest child of the preceding King or Queen.
 The current ruler is his Grand Majesty Montgomery III.
-The royal family can only marry with Narmantic nobility but the nobility of Orvilia includes knighted commoners of differing kin (even some humans of quarter Elven blood have been knighted).
+The royal family can only marry with Narman nobility but the nobility of Orvilia includes knighted commoners of differing kin (even some of part Elven ancestry have been knighted).

 The Parliament: The Parliament of Orvilia is a body comprising 30 Parliamentarians (15 from the city proper and 15 from the surrounding farmland).
 These Parliamentarians are elected by the subjects every five years.
 Any subject over 20 can vote for or be elected to Parliament.
 Following every election the Monarch selects from among the Parliamentarians one to be the Prime Minister of Orvilia (this role guarantees imminent knighthood).
 Together the Monarch and Prime Minister then select all ministers who can be drawn from both Parliament and the nobility of Orvilia.
 Parliament makes decisions that are then ratified by the Monarch.
 Both the Monarch and Prime Minister are ex-officio members of the Council of Eight which manages the League of Lasting Peace & Prosperity (its membership comprises the two Consuls of Nartellfar, the Chancellor and Deputy Chancellor of Delmisar, the Monarch and Prime Minister of Orvilia, and the Admiral and General of the combined Sea Cities Navy and Army).